Chia-Network/pool-reference/README.md

 * Fees to take, and how much to pay in blockchain fees
 * How farmers' points are counted when paying (PPS, PPLNS, etc)
 * How farmers receive payouts (XCH, BTC, ETH, etc), and how often
+* What store (DB) is used - by default it's an SQLite db.
+Users can use their own store implementations, based on `AbstractPoolStore`, by supplying them to `pool_server.start_pool_server`

 However, some things cannot be changed.
 These are described in SPECIFICATION.md, and mostly relate to validation, protocol, and the singleton format for smart coins.